 I have served as Editor-in-Chief, Guest Editor, Associate Editor, and member of the Editorial Board of several reputable Brazilian and international academic journals, such as, Journal of Business Management (RAE), Brazilian Administration Review; International Business Review; Journal of Business Research; International Journal of Emerging Markets; Multinational Business Review; and Management Research.

-In addition to research, teaching and editorial activities, I have been Chair of the Strategy division of ANPAD (2015-2017), EIBA board Brazil National Representative (2011-2016), Executive President of EIBA (2015), Brazil representative on the executive committee of BALAS (Business Association of Latin American Studies), and, from 2018 to 2021, Brazil representative to the AIB-LAC board (Latin America and Caribbean chapter of the Academy of International Business).
+In addition to research, teaching and editorial activities, I have been Leader of the Strategy Research Line at FGV EAESP (2022 - 2022), Chair of the Strategy division of ANPAD (2015-2017), EIBA board Brazil National Representative (2011-2016), Executive President of EIBA (2015), Brazil representative on the executive committee of BALAS (Business Association of Latin American Studies), and, from 2018 to 2021, Brazil representative to the AIB-LAC board (Latin America and Caribbean chapter of the Academy of International Business).
 Currently, I am President of the AIB‑LAC board, member of the strategic governance committee of Amcham in Brazil and member of FGV's ethics compliance committee of research involving humans.
 Furthermore, I am certified by IBGC - Brazilian Institute of Corporate Governance - to serve as Director of the Board of private and public companies and, since July 2021, I am serving as Member of its Thematic Committee of Strategy.

 Enjoying the paulistana lifestyle since 2017, I’m a Brazilian with Portuguese and carioca heritage.
 I’m married to a knowledgeable industrial property agent (an amazing partner!) and am the father of two adult children.
 I remain enthusiastic about teaching and researching management and international business, and enjoy meeting with and being friend to some of the most competent scholars in the world.